 - Developing new approaches for engaging students from all backgrounds with science, particularly focusing on those from disadvantaged schools and communities.

-Enterprising Science is a partnership of academics and practitioners working together to support schools and other professionals in engaging more young people with science.
-Our approach aims to highlight the relevance of science to young people’s futures and find ways to connect school science with students’ diverse identities and lives.
-It involves collaboration between schools, young people and their families, and museums and science centres.
+Enterprising Science was a partnership of academics and practitioners working together to support schools and other professionals in engaging more young people with science.
+Our approach aimed to highlight the relevance of science to young people’s futures and find ways to connect school science with students’ diverse identities and lives.
+It involved collaboration between schools, young people and their families, and museums and science centres.

-The Science Museum Group is providing practitioner-based expertise about outside classroom, museum and science centre learning.
-We are exploring ways to develop and adapt a science capital approach for the informal science learning (ISL) sector through developing new tools and approaches to engage all of our audiences with science.
-This will help us to reach out to new and diverse audiences.
+The Science Museum Group provided practitioner-based expertise about outside classroom, museum and science centre learning.
+We explored ways to develop and adapt a science capital approach for the informal science learning (ISL) sector through developing new tools and approaches to engage all of our audiences with science.
+This is helping us to maximise the impact of what we do for the widest possible audiences.

 Find out more about science capital and the Science Museum Group

-Enterprising Science is underpinned by evidence-based research carried out by King’s College London.
+Enterprising Science was underpinned by evidence-based research carried out by University College London and King’s College London.
+Find out more about the project research and teams at University College London and King’s College London.

 Image credit: Enterprising Science Schools visit at the Science Museum in London.
 Science Museum Group Collection © The Board of Trustees of the Science Museum